Skycoder42/QtIFW-Advanced-Setup/README.md

  Member Name	| Description
 ----------------|-------------
- pkg			| The unique name (identifier) of the package meta			| A list of directories to be copied into the packages "meta" directory dirs			| A list of directories to be copied into the packages "data" directory files			| A list of directories to be copied into the packages "data" directory
+ pkg			| The unique name (identifier) of the package meta			| A list of directories to copy their contents into the packages "meta" directory dirs			| A list of directories to copy their contents into the packages "data" directory files			| A list of files to be copied into the packages "data" directory